Fraud: United Kingdom

-Serious Fraud Office

-The Serious Fraud Office is an arm of the Government of the United Kingdom, accountable to the Attorney General for England and Wales.
-The National Fraud Authority (NFA) was, until 2014, a government agency coordinating the counter-fraud response in the UK.
-Cifas is a British fraud prevention service, a not-for-profit membership organization for all sectors that enables organizations to share and access fraud data using their databases.
-Cifas is dedicated to the prevention of fraud, including internal fraud by staff, and the identification of financial and related crime.
+As of 2025, the UK has a number of government agencies and services for the detection, prevention and management of fraud, working with a variety of private and public sector bodies to share information and formulate policy.
+These include the primary enforcement authorities: the National Crime Agency, HM Revenue and Customs, the Financial Conduct Authority, the Serious Fraud Office and the Crown Prosecution Service, together with agencies such as the UK Financial Intelligence Unit, City of London Police, the National Fraud Intelligence Bureau, and the National Cyber Crime Unit.
+The National Economic Crime Centre exists to coordinate the UK’s response to economic crime overall.

 Scotland

 In Scots law, fraud is covered under the common law and a number of statutory offences.
 The main fraud offences are common law fraud, uttering, embezzlement, and statutory fraud.
 The Fraud Act 2006 does not apply in Scotland.

 North America

 Canada

 Section 380(1) of the Criminal Code provides the general definition of fraud in Canada: